Robustness and Diversity Seeking Data-Free Knowledge Distillation: Experiments

 The teacher is trained using cross-entropy loss minimization on the training dataset.
 A deep convolutional network as in~\cite{DataFree} is used as the generator.
 We vary the learning rate for generator training, denoted by $\eta_G$, for RDSKD, DAFL, and MSKD, and use the suggested $\eta_G$ and other hyperparameter settings for DeepI and ZSKD.
 We set the number of epochs for generator training of RDSKD and DAFL to 20 which is verified to be effective (as shown in Table~\ref{tab:accu_epochs}).
 Other settings are shown in Table \ref{tab:params}.
 For all experiments, we use the Adam optimizer~\cite{adam}.
 The learning rate of students is always 0.002, which is decayed by 0.1 every 800 epochs for CIFAR-10.
 There are 120 iterations in each epoch for student training using data generated by the generator.
 All experiments are conducted on a machine with a 3.7-GHz Intel Xeon W-2145 CPU, 64 GB memory, and NVIDIA TITAN RTX 24G GPU.

-We calculate the Inception Score (IS)~\cite{is}, Frechet Inception Distance (FID)~\cite{fid}, and LPIPS~\cite{zhang2018perceptual} of generated images.
+We evaluate the generated images by calculating their the Inception Score (IS)~\cite{is}, Frechet Inception Distance (FID)~\cite{fid}, and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018perceptual}.
 IS and FID indicate the image quality in terms of how the generated image samples look like the real images.
 Higher IS and lower FID values indicate better quality and higher LPIPS means better diversity of the generated images.